The Columbia Schizophrenia Research Center

 Will research participants be compensated for volunteering?

 Yes— we will compensate volunteers for their time and effort while participating in research.
-Typically, participants recieve $50-$275 per study center visit.
+Typically, participants receive $50-$275 per study center visit.

 Are there risks and/or side effects associated with the research conducted at Columbia Schizophrenia Research Center?

-Do participants need to visit the study center in-person in order to participate in research?
+Do participants need to visit the study center in person to participate in research?

 What else does Columbia Schizophrenia Research Center offer?